 Field Description Challenge, Confirm challenge Type a password.
 The password is used to protect the certificate or CSR.
-This information is optional.
 The value should be 4 to 64 characters long.
 Case sensitive.

-- 1. Click Create New TLS Key to create both the CSR and private key.
+- 1. Click Create CSR to create both the CSR and private key.
 This may take several minutes to complete. - 2.
 Click Download Certificate Signing Request to download the CSR to your computer. - a.
 You are prompted to open or save the file.
 Click Save to save it onto your computer. - b.
 Submit it to a CA to obtain the digital certificate. - c.
-If the CSR contains incorrect data, click Delete Certificate Signing Request to remove it, and then repeat the above steps to re-create it. - To store the newly-created private key on your computer, click Download Key in the New TLS Certificate section.
+If the CSR contains incorrect data, click Delete Certificate Signing Request to remove it, and then repeat the above steps to re-create it. - To store the newly-created private key on your computer, click Download Key in the New TLS Certificate or CSR section.